Lumbar facet arthropathy causes lower back and leg pain on extension.

 Done in a controlled and gentle manner like this, it's a particularly good exercise for lumbar facet arthropathy.
 But done vigorously as I did yesterday with a heavy chainsaw above my head, one needs to take great care; a sickening feeling in the lower back gave warning not to continue and see my own chiropractor the next morning if all was not well.
 It isn't.

-Start the cobra cautiously; I've been treating an elderly lady who's nasty sciatica began after it; she has lumbar facet arthropathy.
+Start the cobra cautiously; I've been treating an elderly lady who's nasty sciatica began after it; she too has lumbar facet arthropathy; don't go too deep.

 Chiropractic is about the management of fixated joints; it's what Bernard Preston has spent 35 years of his life doing; that's what prevents lumbar facet arthropathy in large measure.